Table of Contents

 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 13.2, which indicates a disputed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is usually either friendly fraud or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 13.2 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Visa chargeback reason code 13.2 falls under the “Consumer Disputes” category.
 The shorthand description is “Cancelled Recurring Transaction.”
-This reason code means that the cardholder is claiming that the merchant processed a recurring billing transaction after they had submitted a cancellation request or closed their account.
+This code indicates that the cardholder claims the merchant processed a recurring billing transaction after they had submitted a cancellation request or closed their account.

 This chargeback is also applicable when the cardholder withdraws their permission to charge a card on file, when the cardholder or their issuer terminates the payment account, or when the merchant does not process a cancellation request in a timely manner in accordance with their agreement with the cardholder.